PragmaticCoding/PragmaticCoding.github.io/docs/_posts/2021-04-07-TextFormatter_Part2.md

 The rest of the actions, however, are a little counter-intuitive and would require explanation or some exploration on the part of the user.
 That's probably not the best design, especially if it's deployed in an application with a lot of single-time users.

-Any UI design that requires explanation or training to use is probably not awesome.
+{% include notice type="warning" content = "Any UI design that requires explanation or training to use is probably not awesome." %}
-{: .notice--warning}

 All that aside, it is a good example to explore how you can use `TextFormatter` to create a much more sophisticated input control out of a simple TextField.